cllu/elasticstore/README.md

 ```

 ## Design
-A datastore is corresponding to an index.
+A store is corresponding to an index.
 A model is corresponding to a document type in ElasticSearch.

-### Datastore methods
+### Store methods

 - `connect()`, connect to ElasticSearch
 - `model(name, schema)`, create a new model